fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 2: January 2nd, 2018

+**Today's Progress:** How Javascript Works & working on BIL Portfolio
+- The 'this' keyword & in practice (How JS Works)
+- Added more photos in gallery (BIL)

+**Thoughts:**
+- Having hard time understanding the 'this' method.
+- Currently stuck in adding to display images from a folder.

+**Link to work:** I will push this to github at some point of the course.

 ### Day 1: January 1st, 2018

 **Today's Progress:** How Javascript Works